 We all know that elections are the cornerstone of our democracy.
-It is essential that we provide our counties and Department of State with sufficient funds to effectively administer elections, particularly in these uncertain and chaotic times.
+It is essential that we provide our counties and Department of State with sufficient funds to effectively administer elections, especially now.
 Additional funds from the General Assembly would help election directors purchase new technology such as high speed scanners, to handle the influx of vote by mail ballots, increase their staff, provide poll workers with increased pay, including pay for training on new voting machines, supplement the purchase of PPE for poll workers and polling places, and more.
 This General Assembly should provide additional funds for counties and the Department of State to carry out their mission.